0% deposit mortgages: what are they and how can I get one?

 What are the pros and cons of 0% deposit mortgages?

-- You risk going into negative equity, where your home is worth less than you paid for it.
+❌ You risk going into negative equity, where your home is worth less than you paid for it.
+This could mean you are stuck, unable to sell your property if you can’t find the difference between your mortgage amount and the property price to repay your lender.

 Are 100% mortgages available to first-time buyers?

-As first-time buyers are facing huge barriers to home ownership, a lot of 100% mortgages are targeted at those looking to buy their first home – but not exclusively.
+As first-time buyers face huge barriers to home ownership, a lot of 100% mortgages are targeted at those looking to buy their first home – but not exclusively.

 So, anyone who’s planning to remortgage or move home may be eligible.